- Bachelor of Arts

 Ryan studied a double degree with a Bachelor of Creative Arts - Bachelor of Communication and Media Studies.
 He searches for the pure inspiration that can solve a problem.

 Why study Creative Arts

-- UOW will give you the right balance of doing and thinking.
+- The Bachelor of Creative Arts will give you the right balance of doing and thinking.
 We give you plenty of time in the studio to create and refine your technique, while exploring the theory, history and meaning of your chosen discipline in the classroom.

-- You’ll learn from professional artists, published authors, respected playwrights, performers, actors, musicians and designers: people who are successful creatives in their own right.
-They’ll guide you as you push yourself creatively, help you improve your craft and open doors for your career.
+- You will learn from professional artists, published authors, respected playwrights, performers, actors, musicians and designers: people who are successful creatives in their own right.
+They will mentor you as you push yourself creatively, help you develop your craft and open doors for your career.